On care, pain, parenting, and violence

 Can you imagine for a moment what it is like to live every day without knowing the whereabouts of the people you love the most?
 To spend every waking hour pushing all the buttons to assure your loved ones don’t become a number, a forgotten number in a war that became normal to the people who have no recollection of peace?

 Voces del secuestro -Voices of Kidnapping- was a weekly radio show launched in 1994.
 It was an open mic space where families and loved ones of kidnapped people in Colombia sent messages with the hopes that those in captivity could hear them.
+The program lasted for 24 years.
+Many people never made it back.

 I think about this when I see the families of the Israeli hostages marching on the streets, yelling at government officials of the war cabinet, pleading, demanding, and begging to bring their loved ones back from the tunnels in Gaza.
+No one should suffer this pain.

 You might think that in a war there are good people and bad people.
 If only it were that simple.
 But the pain.
-The visceral pain is real and it does not cherrypick its victims.
+The visceral pain is real, and it does not cherry-pick its victims.
 Pain is the language that links us, the one that we can all relate to.
 Pain and violence are the other side of care.

 Two nights ago, while I was washing the dishes, I kept thinking about “One of Us” by Joan Osborne.
 I put my earphones on and played it on repeat.
 The chorus of the song says, “What if God was one of us?”.
 I am not a religious person so there is something about that phrase that has attracted me and bothered me to the core since the first time I heard it nineteen years ago, but I did not know what it was.